lpasquale/kEEPER/README.md

 Our prototype is a *Python* application requiring Python 3.5 to be installed on the target machine to run it. <br>
 Our prototype delegates some of the reasoning tasks it performs to an external **ASP** engine (Clingo) and to an **Inductive Logic Programming** (XHAIL) system which are therefore required to make it work properly.

-The *ASP* platform that we have chosen to use is *Clingo*/*Gringo*/*Clasp*.<br>
+The *ASP* platform that we have chosen to use is *Clingo*.<br>
-These tools are part of the *Potsdam Answer Set Solving Collection* (POTASSCO); more information about how to obtain and install them is available on the [web site](http://potassco.sourceforge.net) of the project.<br>
+This tool is part of the *Potsdam Answer Set Solving Collection* (POTASSCO); more information about how to obtain and install it is available on the [web site](http://potassco.sourceforge.net) of the project.<br>
-We use version 3 of Clingo, Gringo, and Clasp.
-Usage of higher versions of these tools would lead to errors.<br>
+We use version 3 of Clingo.
+Usage of higher versions of this tool would lead to errors.<br>
-Morevoer, the PATH Environment Variable should point to Clingo, Gringo and Clasp target folders.
+Morevoer, the PATH Environment Variable should point to Clingo target folder.

 The Inductive Logic Programming System that we use is *XHAIL*.
-More information about how to obtain and install XHAIL is available on the [web site](https://github.com/stefano-bragaglia/XHAIL) of the project.
+More information about how to obtain and install XHAIL is available on the [web site](https://github.com/stefano-bragaglia/XHAIL) of the project. <br>
+Note that XHAIL requires *Gringo* and *Clasp* to be installed.
+These tools are also part of the *Potsdam Answer Set Solving Collection* (POTASSCO).
+The PATH Environment Variable should point to Gringo/Clasp target folders.

 ### Running the examples